Credit:

 We put each rake to the test to see which ones reigned supreme.

 Unsurprisingly, the core of the testing for these rakes involved actually raking leaves.
-However, we made sure that these rakes were tested out in a variety of circumstances, including the terrain type (hilly vs. irregular vs. flat) and lawn debris (leaves, acorns, small sticks, pine needles, etc.).
+For that, we found a wide, leaf-strewn lawn in New England (truly the home base of the American autumn season, if there is one).
+The area we chose is fairly representative of the challenges you may face when raking.
+It included terrain type (hilly, irregular, or flat) and lawn debris (leaves, acorns, small sticks, pine needles, etc.).

-In addition to raking performance, we also took note of some more subjective aspects of each rake, such as how quickly the rake clogged with lawn debris, how comfortable it was to hold, and how well-built it was.
+In addition to raking performance, we also noted subjective aspects of each rake, such as how quickly it clogged with lawn debris, how comfortable it was to hold, and how well-built it was.

 Meet the testers